elastic/elastic-agent/testing/environments/cloud/README.md

 Running a shorthand `make deploy_local` in `testing/environments/cloud` will build Agent, tag the docker image correctly, push it to the repository and deploy to Elastic Cloud.

+You can also use `mage cloud:image` and `mage cloud:push` respectively from repo root directory.
+You will need to modify `testing/environments/cloud/docker_image.auto.tfvars` manually in this case.
+To deploy your manual changes use `make apply` with `EC_API_KEY` instead of `make deploy_local` described above.

 SNAPSHOT images are used by default.
-To use non-snapshot image specify `SNAPSHOT=false` explicitely.
+To use non-snapshot image specify `SNAPSHOT=false` explicitly.